Anonymous8A8Y/Tatheer-Apartment/README.md

   - Frequently Asked Questions (FAQ) section.
 - **🔽 Back-to-Top Button**: Smoothly scrolls users back to the top of the page.
 - **🌍 Google Maps Integration**: Links to the apartment's location.
+- **AOS (Animate On Scroll)**: Smooth animations on scroll.
+- **Paked with ultimate Animations**: Animations on each and every element in the page for better user experience.

 ---